pagermon/pagermon/README.md

     $ pm2 install pm2-logrotate
     $ sudo pm2 logrotate -u user
 ```
-5) Now login via the website, default credentials are 'admin' / 'changeme'
+5) Now login via the website, default port is 3000, default credentials are 'admin' / 'changeme'
 6) Head to /admin, change your password, and generate some API keys
 6) Grab your API keys and drop them in the PagerMon client, then you're good to go!